 Another important point to remember is to have a dedicated backup network.
-The backup network for Hyper-V is not listed as requirement by Microsoft, but I strongly recommend to isolate the backup traffic from the host Management OS, and by leveraging converged network in Hyper-V were combining multiple physical NICs with Switch Embedded Teaming (SET) and QoS, you can isolate each network traffic while maintaining resiliency as shown in below diagram:
+The backup network for Hyper-V is not listed as a requirement by Microsoft, but we strongly recommend isolating the backup traffic from the host Management OS, and by leveraging converged network in Hyper-V were combining multiple physical NICs with Switch Embedded Teaming (SET) and QoS, you can isolate each network traffic while maintaining resiliency as shown in below diagram:

 Online Backup Protection